Microsoft Copilot Review 2026: Features, Pricing & Verdict

-TL;DR: Microsoft Copilot is the best AI assistant for Microsoft 365 and enterprise users, with deep Office integration and enterprise-grade security — but it lags behind ChatGPT and Claude for standalone AI tasks and offers a weaker free tier than competitors.
+TL;DR: Microsoft Copilot is the best AI assistant for Microsoft 365 and enterprise users, with deep Office integration and enterprise-grade security, but it lags behind ChatGPT and Claude for standalone AI tasks and offers a weaker free tier than competitors.
+If you want Copilot's underlying GPT models alongside Claude and Gemini in one app, Perspective AI carries all of them at $14.99/mo.

 Key Takeaways